palpaulcode/palpaulcode/README.md

-- 👋 Hi, I’m @palpaul
+- 👋 Hi, I’m Paul
-- 👀 I’m interested in Java and Database design and development (backend dev)
+- 👀 I’m interested in Java Spring and Spring boot, and Database design and development (backend dev)
-- 🌱 I’m currently learning Spring and Springboot
+- 🌱 I’m currently learning DevOps Technologies
 - 💞️ I’m looking to collaborate on java-based projects
 - 📫 How to reach me - palpaul49@gmail.com